hohlraum/gdsCAD/doc/source/userguide.rst

     pth = core.Path(1, points, 0.5)
     pth.show()

-``Paths`` can have different endpoint styles specified by the *pathtype* argument, however because of how they are implement ``Paths`` always are drawn with rounded endcaps.
+``Paths`` can have different endpoint styles specified by the optional *pathtype* argument, however because of how they are implement ``Paths`` always are drawn with rounded endcaps.
 Thus designs that depend critically on the endpoint geometry should be checked in an external GDSII viewer.

-``Paths`` cannot be self intersecting.
+Like ``Boundaries``, ``Paths`` cannot legally self intersect.

 .. currentmodule:: gdsCAD.shapes

 Derived Objects for Drawing Art
 ===============================
-gdsCAD provides several higher order classes for creating common objects.
+gdsCAD provides several higher order classes for conveniently creating common objects.
 These are contained in the module ``gdsCAD.shape`` and are derived from the base classes :class:`core.Boundary` and :class:`core.Path`.

 :class:`Rectangle` and :class:`Box`
 -----------------------------------